 Staying true to the main ingredient was a theme I found throughout the dinner and lunch menus.
-Be it the herb-crusted rack of lamb with glazed lamb belly, decadent lobster "bangers" & "mash," or the truffle turkey burger---each dish tasted, blissfully, of itself.
+Be it the herb-crusted rack of lamb with glazed lamb belly, decadent lobster “bangers” & “mash,” or the truffle turkey burger—each dish tasted, blissfully, of itself.
 But make no mistake: This is not plain, what-you-see-is-what-you-get dining.
-Instead, Colt & Gray's cuisine is exciting and compelling---to the point that it reminds me of the excellent Publican
+Instead, Colt & Gray’s cuisine is exciting and compelling—to the point that it reminds me of the excellent Publican in Chicago.

 1553 Platte St., 303-477-1447